Henry Kissinger: Early life and education

-Kissinger was born Heinz Alfred Kissinger (Note: /de/) on May 27, 1923, in Fürth, Bavaria, Germany.
+Kissinger was born Heinz Alfred Kissinger (Note: /de/) on May 27, 1923, in Fürth, Bavaria, Weimar Germany.
 He was the son of homemaker Paula, from Leutershausen, and Louis Kissinger, a school teacher.
 He had a younger brother, Walter, who was a businessman.
 Kissinger's family was German-Jewish.
 His great-great-grandfather Meyer Löb adopted "Kissinger" as his surname in 1817, taking it from the Bavarian spa town of Bad Kissingen.
 In his childhood, Kissinger enjoyed playing soccer.
 He played for the youth team of SpVgg Fürth, one of the nation's best clubs at the time.

 In a 2022 BBC interview, Kissinger vividly recalled being nine years old in 1933 and learning of Adolf Hitler's election as Chancellor of Germany, which proved to be a profound turning point for the Kissinger family.
 During Nazi rule, Kissinger and his friends were regularly harassed and beaten by Hitler Youth gangs.
 Kissinger sometimes defied the segregation imposed by Nazi racial laws by sneaking into soccer stadiums to watch matches, often receiving beatings from security guards.
 As a result of the Nazis' anti-Semitic laws, Kissinger was unable to gain admittance to the Gymnasium and his father was dismissed from his teaching job.

 On August 20, 1938, when Kissinger was 15 years old, he and his family fled Germany to avoid further Nazi persecution.
 The family briefly stopped in London before arriving in New York City on September 5.
 Kissinger later downplayed the influence his experiences of Nazi persecution had had on his policies and view of the world, writing that the "Germany of my youth had a great deal of order and very little justice; it was not the sort of place likely to inspire devotion to order in the abstract."
 Nevertheless, many scholars, including Kissinger's biographer Walter Isaacson, have argued that his experiences influenced the formation of his realist approach to foreign policy.

 Kissinger spent his high-school years in the German-Jewish community in Washington Heights, Manhattan.
-Although Kissinger assimilated quickly into American culture, he never lost his pronounced German accent, due to childhood shyness that made him hesitant to speak.
+Although Kissinger assimilated quickly into American culture, he never lost his pronounced Franconian German accent, due to childhood shyness that made him hesitant to speak.
 After his first year at George Washington High School, he completed school at night while working in a shaving brush factory during the day.

 Kissinger studied accounting at the City College of New York, excelling academically as a part-time student while continuing to work.
 His studies were interrupted in early 1943, when he was drafted into the U.S. Army.